mathigon/textbooks/content/codes/content.md

 > goals: flashlight

 There are many other examples in our world, where we want to communicate with others, but we can’t use our voices or our text.
+Maybe your friend lives across the street from you.
+At night, you secretly talk to each other using flashlights – without waking up your family by shouting.

 ::: column.grow

-{.fixme} Imagine you and your friend who live across the street want a way to communicate at night time, without using phones or computers and without waking your family members.
-You both have flashlights which can be turned either off or on.
-How might you communicate with each other?
+For example, one short flash might mean “hello” or “yes”.
+One long flash might mean “how are you?”, and two short flashes might mean “good night”.
+Can you come up with any other signals you might need?

-{.fixme} One way we might communicate is by turning it on for different lengths of time, to represent different letters.
+{.reveal(when="flashlight")} However, even if you agree many different signals for different words or questions, it will be difficult to have more complex conversations, or to talk about new topics…

-::: column(width=260)
+::: column(width=300)

-{.fixme} A flashlight SVG with an on/off button (see the "conic section" section for an existing flashlight) {.caption} experiment with ways you might communicate using just a flashlight.
+{.fixme} Interactive flashlight/window graphic

 :::